hobincar/pytorch-video-feature-extractor/README.md

         ...
 ```

 ### Step 3.
-Download pretrained model

-For C3D, you can download it by following [here](https://github.com/DavideA/c3d-pytorch), and locate it as `pretrained_models/c3d.pickle`.
-For other models, it will be automatically downloaded.

-### Step 4.
 Extract CNN features from videos.

-For example, to extract VGG19 features,
+For example, to extract VGG19 features from 'MSVD' dataset,

 ```
 (.env) $ python main.py \